Some of the information on this page may have been temporarily changed by governments and courts in response to Coronavirus.

 - Foreclosure auctions are postponed until the court approves their continuation.
 If your home was already sold and you are still living in it, you cannot be evicted.

-- Tenants/renters living in a property that is already in foreclosure cannot be evicted before June 19, 2020, at the earliest;
+- Tenants/renters living in a property that is already in foreclosure cannot be evicted until further notice.

 - Loss mitigation, such as loan modification, deferrals and loan forgiveness, remains an option during the Covid-19 crisis.
 New York State has strongly encouraged lenders and mortgage servicers to exercise as much flexibility as possible with homeowners during this financially difficult time;